-The first part of the transmitted OFDM signal is referred to as the Cyclic Prefix (CP) and its duration is denoted T{CP} .
-In most cases $T{CP} \ll T_s$.
-The main purpose of the CP is to allow for the initial transient behavior of the multi-path channel output signal to occur within the duration of the CP.
+The first part of the transmitted OFDM signal is referred to as the Cyclic Prefix (CP) and its duration is denoted $T{CP}$ .
+In most cases $T{CP} \ll T_s$ .
+The main purpose of the CP is that the initial transient behavior of the multi-path channel output signal should occur within the duration of the CP.
 In a sense, the CP acts as a "guard interval" in the time-domain.

-The CP plays an important role at the receiver side since, as we will see in Sections 5-6, it is possible to completely eliminate interference between OFDM signals provided that the CP is properly designed.
-Hence, as long as the CP is properly designed, such inter-symbol interference (ISI) between OFDM signals will not be present in the receiver, and that is a major advantage of OFDM.
+The CP plays an important role at the receiver side since, as we will see in Sections 5-6, it is possible to completely eliminate interference between OFDM signals provided that the CP is properly chosen.
+Hence, as long as the CP is properly chosen, such inter-symbol interference (ISI) between OFDM signals will not be present in the receiver, and that is a major advantage of OFDM.
 More details about the CP will be given in Sections 3,5,6.

-The remaining part of the OFDM signal interval is referred to as the receiver's observation interval and its duration is denoted T{obs} , the OFDM symbol time T_s , i.e. $T{CP} \ll T_s$, since otherwise too much signal power is spent on a signal (the CP) that actually will not be used in the detection process in the receiver.
-Observe also from Equations (1.16) and (1.18) that T{CP} enters into the expression for the information bit rate R_b .
+The remaining part of the OFDM signal interval is referred to as the receiver's observation interval and its duration is denoted $T{obs}$ , the OFDM symbol time $T_s$ , i.e. $T{CP} \ll T_s$ , since otherwise too much signal power is spent on a signal (the CP) that actually will not be used in the detection process in the receiver.
+Observe also from Equations (1.16) and (1.18) that $T{CP}$ enters into the expression for the information bit rate $R_b$ .